Waka Tsukiyama

 Waka Tsukiyama (月山 和香, Tsukiyama Waka) is an American-born Japanese professional wrestler.
-She works for World Wonder Ring Stardom, where she is a member of Empress Nexus Venus and a former New Blood Tag Team Champion.
+She works for World Wonder Ring Stardom, where she a former New Blood Tag Team Champion.

 Professional wrestling career

 Independent circuit (2020–2021)

 Tsukiyama competed in the 2021 edition of Pro Wrestling Wave's Catch the Wave tournament where she fought in the Block B, scoring a total of three points after going against Chie Ozora, Sumika Yanagawa and Yappy.
 At Gatoh Move ChocoPro #114, an event promoted by Gatoh Move Pro Wrestling on May 5, 2021, Tsukiyama unsuccessfully competed against Emi Sakura.
 At a house show promoted by Pure-J on July 4, 2021, she fell short to Crea.

 Actwres girl'Z (2020–2021)

 Tsukiyama made her professional wrestling debut at AWG Color's, an event promoted by Actwres girl'Z on September 6, 2020, where she teamed up with Ayumi Hayashi in a losing effort against Saki and Sakuran Bonita.